emanjon/draft-mattsson-cfrg-aes-gcm-sst/draft-mattsson-cfrg-aes-gcm-sst.md

 * POLYVAL is defined in {{RFC8452}}
 * BE32(x) is the big-endian encoding of 32-bit integer x
 * LE64(x) is the little-endian encoding of 64-bit integer x
-* A[y] is the 128-bit chunk with index y in the array A; the first chunk has index 0.
+* V[y] is the 128-bit chunk with index y in the array V; the first chunk has index 0.
-* A[x:y] are the range of chunks x to y in the array A
+* V[x:y] are the range of chunks x to y in the array V

 # Galois Counter Mode with Secure Short Tags (GCM-SST) {#GCM-SST}